 Bone cracking crunch.

-The only thing averting this dental disaster from a full-on horror is a dental nurse babe, suctioning my saliva away.
+The only thing averting this epic mess from a full-on horror is a dental nurse babe, suctioning my saliva away.

 Meantime, the male assistant struggles.